J.W.P. Peters

-John Weston Parsons Peters, DSO, OBE was a soldier of the British Army who fought in India, the Boer War, and the First World War, and served as Assistant Military Governor of Pretoria from 1900-1902 under the command of General John Maxwell, achieving the rank of Major.
+John Weston Parsons Peters, DSO, OBE (23 November, 1864 - 21 July, 1924) was a soldier of the British Army who fought in India, the Boer War, and the First World War.

+During the Boer War he served as Assistant Military Governor of Pretoria from 1900 to 1902 under the command of General John Maxwell.

 Early life

-John Weston Parsons Peters was born in South Petherton, Somerset on November 23, 1864 to William Parsons Peters (1829-1902) and Eliza Mary Walters (1829-1873).
-His father was born William Parsons, but changed his last name to Peters in 1858 in accordance with an inheritance from a maternal uncle.
+John Weston Parsons Peters was born in South Petherton, Somerset on 23 November 1864 to William Parsons Peters (1829-1902) and Eliza Mary Walters (1829-1873).
+His father was born William Parsons, but added the last name of Peters in 1858 in accordance with an inheritance from a maternal uncle.

-Peters was educated at Winchester and was commissioned a Cornet on February 22, 1879, attending Sandhurst.
+Peters was educated at Winchester and was commissioned a Cornet on 22 February 1879, attending Sandhurst.

 Early Military Service

 J.W.P.
-Peters was commissioned a Lieutenant in the 7th Dragoon Guards on May 9, 1885, and was posted on special service to India and Burma.
-He served on the Chin-Lushai Expedition from 1889-90 and was awarded the India General Service Medal with the Chin Lushai clasp.
+Peters was commissioned a lieutenant in the 7th Dragoon Guards on 9 May 1885, and was posted on special service to India and Burma.
+He served on the Chin-Lushai Expedition from 1889 to 1890 and was awarded the India General Service Medal with the Chin Lushai clasp.
 Peters was then appointed the Superintendent of signaling and Provost Marshal for the Hazara Expedition of 1891.

 In February 1891, Lieutenant Peters took command of the signalers of the 2nd Seaforth Highlanders, 11th Bengal Infantry, 27th Punjab Infantry, 32nd Pioneers, and 37th Dogras being stationed at the fort at Rawalpindi.
 Colonel E.O.F.
 Hamilton reported that "My assistants, Lieutenant Peters, 7th Dragoon Guards, and Lieutenant Burrowes, Royal Irish Fusiliers, have rendered me every assistance.
 Both are active and zealous officers."
 Peters was placed in command of the signalers with the 2nd Brigade, and made all arrangements for signaling in that brigade.

 At the end of the campaign, the General Officer Commanding the Hazara Field Force stated: "Captain Hamilton will, no doubt, bring to the notice of the Quarter Master General in India all points requiring attention, and I need not repeat them here.
 I endorse his favourable mention of Lieutenant Peters and Burrowes and the non- commissioned staff.".
 For his service in the Hazara Expedition, he was awarded another clasp to the India General Service Medal.

-Peters continued to serve in the campaigns in Burma and India until 1892, being awarded a third clasp to his India General Service Medal for Burma 1889-92, and on March 31, 1891 was promoted to Captain in the 7th Dragoons.
+Peters continued to serve in the campaigns in Burma and India until 1892, being awarded a third clasp to his India General Service Medal for Burma 1889–92, and on 31 March 1891 was promoted to captain in the 7th Dragoons.